 What is Net Assets Value (NAV)?

 NAV is the market value of each unit of a Unit Linked Insurance Plan (ULIP) fund.
-In simple words, if you add the market value of all the investments in the fund and divide it by the number of units in that fund the resulting figure will be NAV.
+In simple words, if you add the market value of all the investments in the fund and divide it by the number of units in that fund the resulting figure will be the NAV.
 Just like shares have a share price, ULIP funds have an NAV.

 It is not wise to base your investment decision on the NAV of a ULIP fund.
-NAV does not reflect the future prospects of the ULIP fund.
+The NAV does not reflect the future prospects of the ULIP fund.

-Suppose you invest ₹ 10,000/- each in Fund A with NAV of ₹ 20/- and Fund B with an NAV of ₹ 100/-.
-You will be allotted 500 units of Fund A and 100 units of Fund B. Assuming that both funds have invested their entire corpus in exactly the same stocks and the same proportions if the underlying stocks collectively appreciate by 10%, NAV of the two funds should also rise by 10% to ₹ 22/- and ₹ 110/- respectively.
+Suppose you invest ₹ 10,000/- each in Fund A with an NAV of ₹ 20/- and Fund B with an NAV of ₹ 100/-.
+You will be allotted 500 units of Fund A and 100 units of Fund B. Assuming that both funds have invested their entire corpus in exactly the same stocks and the same proportions if the underlying stocks collectively appreciate by 10%, The NAVs of the two funds should also rise by 10% to ₹ 22/- and ₹ 110/- respectively.
 Thus, in both scenarios, the value of your investment increases to ₹ 11,000/-.

 Thus, the current NAV of a fund does not have any impact on the returns.